-4 Modelled and observed precipitation
+5 Modelled and observed precipitation

-Figure 3 shows the monsoon 2001 total precipitation simulated with MAR (Fig. 3a), and deduced from the ERA-INTERIM (Fig. 3c), TRMM (Fig. 3e) and APHRODITE (Fig. 3g) data sets.
-Generally, monsoon precipitation strongly increases when going in the South and in the East of the domain considered for our study.
+Figure 3 shows the monsoon 2001 total precipitation simulated with MAR (panel a), and deduced from the ERA-INTERIM (panel c), TRMM (panel e) and APHRODITE (panel g) datasets (see their description in Table 1).
+Generally, monsoon precipitation is more intense in the south and in the east of the Himalaya.
 Such a pattern is related to the moisture flux shown in Fig. 1a.
-Monsoon precipitation exceeds aver aged values of 500 mmmonth-1 over Bangladesh and Arunachal Pradesh.
-During the same period, precipitation takes very low values ranging from 10 to 50 mmmonth-1 over most parts of the Tibetan Plateau.
-Monsoon precipitation takes also very high values in some regions of the Himalayan mountain range, with values locally exceeding 500 mmmonth-1.
+Monsoon precipitation exceeds averaged values of 500 mm month-1 over Bangladesh and Arunachal Pradesh.
+During the same period, precipitation is very low, ranging from 10 to 50 mm month-1 over most parts of the Tibetan Plateau.
+Monsoon precipitation reaches also very high values in some regions of the Himalayan mountain range, with values locally exceeding $500 \,\mathrm{mm}\,\mathrm{month}^{-1}$ .
 We found however very strong differences between the different estimations of precipitation shown in Fig. 3.